bedrockio/fixtures/README.md

 ## Exporting

-The `yarn fixtures:export` script exports documents as a zip file in a format compatible with the `fixtures` directory.
+The `exportFixtures` method exports documents as a zip file in a format compatible with the `fixtures` directory.
-This allows database changes to be "baked" in as fixtures.
-The following options are accepted:
+This allows database changes to be "baked" in as fixtures. `modelNames` and `ids` (optional) may be passed as options to this helper.

-- `--model(s)`: Comma separated list of model names to export (required).
-- `--id(s)`: Comma separated list of ObjectIds to export.
-- `--stdout`: Write zip binary to stdout.

-In addition to baking local changes, an accompanying CLI command `bedrock cloud export` allows fixtures to be exported from a remote cloud environment:

-`bedrock cloud export [environment]`

-Run `bedrock cloud export --help` for usage.

 ## Debugging